Dyson Supersonic Hair Dryer Review: Our Personal Test

-The first test she did was to measure its fast-drying claim.
-When put to the test using a medium setting that seemed comparable to both dryers, the Dyson took 8 minutes to dry her hair and the Conair around 7 minutes.
+The first test we did was to measure its fast-drying claim.
+When put to the test using a medium setting that seemed comparable to both dryers, the Dyson took 8 minutes to dry hair and the Conair around 7 minutes.
 However, when testing the Dyson further on the full speed setting, it took around 7 minutes as well, indicating that when used on full power, the Dyson is capable of drying your hair dry extremely fast.

 As For The Three Attachments:

 The smoothing nozzle allows you to dry and style your hair at the same time.
 It reduces the velocity of the airflow giving you straightener-like results.
 It also gives you less flyaway hairs and a smoother look.
-She found it handy to use, especially without having to use a brush.
-It also streamlined the air avoiding her hair from being violently blown around in all different directions.
+We found it handy to use, especially without having to use a brush.
+It also streamlined the air avoiding our hair from being violently blown around in all different directions.

 The styling concentrator attachment has a stronger and more focused burst of hot hair, which lets you style individual sections of your hair without disturbing the rest.
 You want to use this attachment with a round brush, or when you want to give your hair shape and volume.

-When comparing the Revlon diffuser attachment to the Dyson Supersonic diffuser attachment, the final result was much better on the Dyson than on the Revlon as it gave her a nice natural looking wave, with no flyaway hairs.
+When comparing the Revlon diffuser attachment to the Dyson Supersonic diffuser attachment, the final result was much better on the Dyson than on the Revlon as it gave us a nice natural looking wave, with no flyaway hairs.

-After putting each of the attachments to the test and comparing it to the Conair and Revlon brand, it was clear on all accounts that the Dyson left her hair looking smooth and slick, while the Conair and Revlon had a lot more frizz and flyaway hairs.
+After putting each of the attachments to the test and comparing it to the Conair and Revlon brand, it was clear on all accounts that the Dyson left our hair looking smooth and slick, while the Conair and Revlon had a lot more frizz and flyaway hairs.

 Bottom Line – Should You Buy The Dyson Hair Dryer?